-Roasted Tomato Goat Cheese Wild Mushroom Toasts are a simple and easy appetizer with bubbly baked cheese, bursting cherry tomatoes and perfectly roasted mushrooms served in a skillet with garlic toast.
+Roasted Tomatoes and Mushrooms Toast made with bubbly goat cheese and wild mushrooms (when available) is a simple and easy appetizer with bubbly baked cheese, bursting cherry tomatoes and perfectly roasted mushrooms.

 Easy mushroom bruschetta recipe

 Bruschetta, pronounced broo·skeh·tuh or bruh·sheh·tuh by the British, is essentially toast rubbed with garlic and drizzled with olive oil originating in Italy centuries ago.
 The beauty of simple appetizers like this bruschette, Fire Roasted Feta Dip and Bacon Wrapped Dates lies in their simplicity.
 They are amazing not because they are super elaborate or inventive, but because they are simply delicious.